-The department is to submit a proposal for an external reviewer, examining committee and chair of the public defence to the secretary of the Research Programmes Board.
-The proposal is to be submitted on an approved form, and include a brief justification.
+The department is to submit a proposal for an external reviewer, examining committee and chair of the public defence to the faculty office.
+The proposal is to be submitted on an approved form, and include a brief justification, as well as confirmation that there has been an investigation and there is no conflict of interest.

 The proposal and justification must be received by the faculty office no later than six weeks before the public defence.
-The decision on the external reviewer, examining committee and chair of the public defence is to be made by the pro-dean for third-cycle education, and distributed by the faculty office to all parties concerned.
+The decision on the external reviewer, examining committee and chair of the public defence is to be made by the dean for third-cycle studies, and distributed by the faculty office to all parties concerned.
 The submission of the doctoral thesis to the faculty office, the notification of the date of the defence and the actual defence are all to take place during the semester.
-The public defence shall normally take place on the Faculties of Humanities and Theology's premises.
+The public defence shall normally take place on the Joint Faculties of Humanities and Theology's premises.

-Following a meeting of the examining committee, the chair of the defence is to submit the original copy of the committee report to the secretary of the Research Programmes Board, who is responsible for entering the result in Ladok.
+Following a meeting of the examining committee, the chair of the defence is to submit the original copy of the committee report to the faculty office, who is responsible for entering the result in Ladok.